hono-preact

 Define a serverActions map in your .server.ts file alongside the loader.
 Each action is wrapped with defineAction to carry its payload and result types.

-On the server, the actionsHandler middleware exposes a single POST /__actions route that dispatches all calls.
-On the client, the Vite plugin replaces the serverActions import with a Proxy — each property access returns an ActionStub object that encodes the module and action name.
+Actions are invoked via POST to the owning page's URL.
+On the client, the Vite plugin replaces the serverActions import with a Proxy: each property access returns an ActionStub object that encodes the module and action name.
 Neither the function body nor its imports ever reach the browser bundle.

 Defining actions